Links are to the headings in the article below

 People often read popular history to find out what happened.
-Whereas an academic already knows the key events of their period and could instead be looking at a very particular facet of their topic.
+Whereas an academic already knows the key events of their period and could instead be looking at a very particular aspect of their topic.

-An academic book on the same period (chosen at random) is “Roman Masculinity and Politics from Republic to Empire” by Charles Goldberg.
-According to the publisher it “provides a fascinating insight into the intertwined nature of masculinity and political power for anyone interested in Roman political and social history, and those working on gender in the ancient world more broadly“.
+An academic book on the same period (chosen at random) is “Roman Masculinity and Politics from Republic to Empire book” by Charles Goldberg.
+According to the publisher it “provides a fascinating insight into the intertwined nature of masculinity and political power for anyone interested in Roman political and social history, and those working on gender in the ancient world more broadly”.
 It costs £120 / $135 on Amazon and so far has attracted no reviews on that site (although to be fair it was only published 6 months ago in December 2020).

 A book as a conversation… but with who?

 You can think of any book as a conversation – or at least the attempt at one – between the author and the reader.
-The deeper you get into a historical topic the less people will be interesting in having that conversation with you, and so the smaller the readership.
+The deeper you get into a historical topic the fewer people will be interested in having that conversation with you, and so the smaller the readership.
 When you get deep enough your book will only be able to “talk” to academics, because they are the only ones who have the foundation of knowledge needed for that conversation.
 At this point it becomes an academic history book and only librarians can afford a copy.

 Over time (we hope!) the knowledge and insights accumulated by professional historians will percolate out of the ivory towers and into the public consciousness, usually through a popular history book or television series.

 One of the things that we are trying to do with this book blog is root around in the publishers’ catalogues for popular history books that are not getting much coverage but look really interesting – with topics that we want to hear and talk about.

 Is a popular history book a less reliable history book?